weegreenblobbie/pycontrol/ROADMAP.md

 - Plumb computed contact times into UI, camera control

+- Use pvlib to lookup altitude from gps lat, long

+- Cache computed contact times

+- See if I can speed up scan_cameras().

 - Define camera schedule format

 - Use pydandic to validate all yaml config files